rhel-labs/learn-katacoda/buildah/step4.md

         },
 ```

 Click on the ***Container httpd*** tab to see the index.html deployed into the application container.
+You may need to hit the *refresh* icon to see the new page.